geobreed/zettelnotes/resource/Planet Money/2008/09/0010 p(080923) Bush Adviser Wonders： 'What Did I Do Wrong'.md

 Economist Tim Adams worked under President Bush in the U.S. Treasury.
 He says traders didn't understand what they were trading, and regulators didn't see what was coming.'

+**Bush Adviser Ponders: What Did I Do Wrong?**

+At the United Nations, 09.23.08
+Timothy A. Clary/AFP/Getty Images

+Just press play.

+Today on Planet Money:

+-- What did I do wrong?
+Tim Adams, a Bush adviser who served in the U.S. Treasury Department, takes a minute to consider that question seriously.

+-- It's real money.
+Economist Brad Setser considers who besides the U.S. government could gin up $700 billion for a bailout.

+-- Listener checks in: What's wrong with limiting executive pay?

+Download the podcast; or subscribe.
+Follow our Twitter feed.
+(Music from the Gorillaz, "Every Planet We Reach Is Dead," off Demon Days.)

 ----

 https://www.npr.org/sections/money/2008/09/bush_adviser_ponders_what_did.html